 Conventional front-ends include only low-noise amplifiers and analog delay lines while the rest of the blocks sit in a back-end processer and connects to the front-end through a cable.
 However, as the number of channels increases, interconnects between the transducer and CMOS chip become the bottleneck.
 State-of-the-art has demonstrated the technique of flip-chip bonding between the 2D 32x32 Capacitive Micromachined Ultrasonic Transducer (CMUT) array and IC .
 On the other hand, a single-chip solution for the front-end circuitry of a high-channel count has been shown in recent publication .
 Therefore, this research focuses on the realization of pitch-matched electronics which enable the integration of front-end circuitry for 2D array and maintain the capability of direct assembly with a CMUT array.

 In the proposed architecture, each pixel has a dedicated set of front-end to achieve parallel processing.
 The on-chip analog-to-digital conversion can improve the signal integrity during the cable transmission but also inevitably increase the complexity of the front-end circuitry.
 To meet the stringent area requirement, the single-bit sigma-delta beamforming is used to reduce the hardware complexity by moving the delay-lines and adder to digital domain.
 Moreover, inverter-based amplifier is utilized in the design to further minimize the area.
-A test chip with 4 by 4 channels will be fabricated in 28nm technology.
+A test chip with 4 by 4 channels has been fabricated in 28nm technology and is under measurement.

 Anshuman Bhuyan, et al., “Integrated Circuits for Volumetric Ultrasound Imaging With 2-D CMUT Arrays” IEEE Trans.
 Biomed.
 Circuits Syst.
 VOL. 7, NO. 6, DEC.
 2013